QCD thermalization: Ab initio approaches and interdisciplinary connections: Equilibration in QCD kinetic theory

 \subsubsection{Pre-scaling phenomenon}

-In Ref.~\cite{Mazeliauskas:2018yef} it was found that the far-from-equilibrium QGP already exhibits a self-similar behavior before the scaling exponents attain their constant values $\alpha=-2/3$ ,$\beta=0$ and $\gamma=1/3$.
-The pre-scaling phenomenon is realized through the time dependent rescaling of the distribution function and its arguments (c.f.\ work by \cite{Micha:2004bv}),
+In Ref.~\cite{Mazeliauskas:2018yef} it was found that the far-from-equilibrium QGP already exhibits a self-similar behavior before the scaling exponents attain their constant values $\alpha=-2/3$, $\beta=0$ and $\gamma=1/3$.
+The pre-scaling phenomenon is realized through the time dependent rescaling of the distribution function and its arguments (cf.\ \cite{Micha:2004bv}),